Thunder rally, beat sliding Pistons to end 8-game skid - WHIZ News

 Detroit only scored 18 points in the third quarter, turning the ball over seven times, but played enough defense to hang on to a nine-point lead.

+“We stopped playing the way we are supposed to play,” Cunningham said.
+“Instead of following the game plan, we started freestyling.”

 Jordan Lyles opened the fourth with a 3-pointer, but the Thunder answered with a nine-point run.
-Pistons coach Dwane Casey called a timeout with 9:33 left and his team’s lead down to 84-81.
+Casey called a timeout with 9:33 left and his team’s lead down to 84-81.

+“We could smell the win at that point,” Daigneault said.
+“We just had to keep up the effort.”

 Thunder: Oklahoma City, the fifth-best rebounding team in the NBA, was outrebounded 52-40.
 The Pistons had 16 offensive rebounds.